bravelittlescientist/software-testing-spring-2014/README.md

 # JUnit

-* name-tests : Some simple tests for methods pertaining to a name string.
+* name_tests : Some simple tests for methods pertaining to a name string.